FishyStix12/STIGS-Config-UBUTU-20.04/README.md

    "checklox=$(sudo gsettings get org.gnome.desktop.screensaver lock-enabled)"
 2. UBTU-20-010055 - Checks to see if Ubuntu requires a complex password with at least 1 special character.
    "checkcomp=($(grep -i "ocredit" /etc/security/pwquality.conf| cut -d " " -f 3))"
-3. UBTU-20-010053 - Checks to see if the minimum password length for users is 8 characters or longer.
+3. UBTU-20-010053 - Checks to see if the minimum password length for users is 8 characters or longer. <br //>
    "checklen=($(grep -i "difok" /etc/security/pwquality.conf | cut -d " " -f 3))"
-4. UBTU-20-010454 - Checks to see if the application firewall is enabled. checkfire=$(systemctl status ufw.service | grep -i "active:")
+4. UBTU-20-010454 - Checks to see if the application firewall is enabled. <br />
+   "checkfire=$(systemctl status ufw.service | grep -i "active:")
 5. UBTU-20-010439 - Checks to see if the Ubuntu system is configured to use the AppArmor tool.
    "checkapp=($(sudo dpkg -l| grep apparmor| sort -u| cut -d " " -f 3| grep -w apparmor))"
 9. UBTU-20-010439 - Checks to see if the system does not allow someone to directly login to the root user.